Vaccitech/HLAfreq/README.md

 pip install HLAfreq
 ```
 See the [pip documentation](https://pip.pypa.io/en/stable/)
 to get started with pip.
+If you do have issues with pip,
+try installing with conda as described in
+the windows and troubleshooting sections below.

 ### Windows
 On windows we recommend installing `HLAfreq` with `conda`.